Divorce Lawyer St. Petersburg, FL

 The other assets most common to senior divorces are pensions and Social Security benefits.
 Pensions are traditionally the property of both spouses if they were earned during the marriage.
 It is important to be aware that a divorce is the only time a pension may be divided without a court order.
 Usually, a system is set up to pay benefits directly to the divorced spouse, via a document called a Qualified Domestic Relations Order (QDRO).

 Social Security benefits, by comparison, belong to the person who earned them.
-However, you may be able to receive retirement benefits if your marriage lasted 10 years or more, without reducing your spouse’s income.
+However, you may be able to receive such benefits based on specific qualifications.
 You can also collect survivor benefits even after your divorce if the same condition applies or if you are taking care of a minor child.
-A divorce lawyer in St. Petersburg, FL can help you determine which is the best option financially for your situation.
+For these reasons and more, a divorce lawyer in St. Petersburg, FL, such as Attorney McKinney, can help you determine which is the best option financially for your situation.

 Schedule a Consultation With a Top Florida Attorney